EAGrahamJr/kafka-kraft/README.md

 This took a little while to figure out, but using [this script](runit.sh) allows for the server to be accessed _remotely_.
 For example, on a Raspberry Pi.
 Note there still is **NO** persistence, backup, partitioning, etc. - it's just running and available.

 **STILL NOT A PRODUCTION IMAGE!!!
 SATISFACTION NOT GUARANTEED!!!**

+Clients connecting to this server will need to use the _ip address_ of the host to connect.
+(Note that _mDNS_ hostnames will not resolve inside the container.)

+## UI
+The [redpanda.sh](redpanda.sh) runs a nifty Kafak GUI (no manager/topic editing) on port **8080** that connects to this server on the same host.